flare-proto/flare-proto.github.io/docs/blog/posts/privacyIsDead.md

 Os level has its own problems too, OSes that can not afford giant data centers, servers, embedded oses, devices that will never connect to the internet, do i need to "verify my age" to use my ti-84, what if i make my own OS, what happens then?

-what about pepole that do not want to be known by their "official identity"? people that are trans? people that are fleeing dangerous situations?
+what about pepole that do not want to be known by their "official identity"? people that are trans? people that are fleeing dangerous situations? people that are avoiding stalkers?

-this could easly be used to silence already opressed groups, push regional political ideals, and let "the undesirables" be tracked
+this could easly be used to silence already opressed groups, push regional political ideals, let "the undesirables" be tracked, track people involved in protests

 !!! warning
     if you are LGBTQ+ ***DO NOT*** age verify

+## what about what happens to my data AFTER I verify?
+is it stored? it probably is, its what they actualy want. is it sold? probably, companies want more money.

+ID photos? probably saved.

+what if theres a data breach? guess what now your data is prob on the dark web INCLUDING YOUR ID.

 ## The solution
-move to linux while you can, use decenteralized social media - bluesky(kinda), mastodon, matrix, lemmy, fluxer(not fedderated/decenteralized YET), IRC. support small companies (resonite > VRC)
+move to linux while you can, use decenteralized social media - mastodon, matrix, lemmy, fluxer(not fedderated/decenteralized YET), IRC. support small companies (resonite > VRC). use alternate search engines (SearXNG, duck duck go).

+try using a mclovin id for age verification.

 ***Do NOT let privacy go extinct***